-Tarco offers direct flights to 15 cities in 9 different countries.
-Entebbe, Amman, and Khartoum are the most popular cities covered by Tarco.
+Tarco offers direct flights to 4 cities in 4 different countries.
+Entebbe, Cairo, and Port Sudan are the most popular cities covered by Tarco.

 What is Tarco’s primary hub?

-Tarco concentrates most of its flight operations in Khartoum.
+Tarco concentrates most of its flight operations in Entebbe.

 How does KAYAK find such low prices on Tarco flights?